michaelgiba/plomp/README.md

 A small python module for managing and debugging agent contexts.

-Just `plomp` it in and *prompt* away!
+Just `plomp` it in and *prompt* away and get progress tracking and visibility into what your agents.

 # Overview

-Plomp is a tiny library designed to easily integrate into python programs which invoke an LLM over multiple steps and provide some useful benefits such as visualizing progress and making context retrival easier.
+**Plomp** is a tiny library designed to easily integrate into python programs which invoke an LLM over multiple steps and provide some useful benefits such as visualizing progress and making context retrival easier.

 Plomp has three main goals: